jaanli/jaan.io/_posts/blog/2013-09-01-how-to-apply-to-grad-school.md

 Therefore, start doing research as early as possible.
 If you're in high school, send me an [email](mailto:altosaar@princeton.edu) and I'll try to give you a possible path to working in a lab.
 If you are in college:

 * Start talking to potential summer research supervisors in November of the previous year (in January of the same year at the latest).
 You can also apply to work at different schools - a bit harder, but could happen through same process.
 Look up professors you are interested in working with, and send them a short email with your LaTeXed CV (see below) asking about doing a summer project and in the area of their research that appeals to you.
-Read one of their papers and mention it in your email (their website may not be current; look up their latest papers on [PubMed](http://www.ncbi.nlm.nih.gov/pubmed), the [arXiv](http://arxiv.org/), or the [ISI Web of Knowledge](http://www.webofknowledge.com/)).
+Read one of their papers and mention it in your email (their website may not be current; look up their latest papers on [PubMed](http://www.ncbi.nlm.nih.gov/pubmed), the [arXiv](http://arxiv.org/), or the [Web of Science](https://www.webofknowledge.com/)).
 * Apply for an REU if you are a US citizen, or an [NSERC USRA](http://www.nserc-crsng.gc.ca/students-etudiants/ug-pc/usra-brpc_eng.asp) if you are Canadian or to the Caltech SURF program if you are either or neither.
 The [DAAD RISE](https://www.daad.de/rise/en/) program has internship opportunities in Germany
 Jan Gorzny at UToronto has a [helpful page](http://www.crypticcode.ca/jan.gorzny/2011/05/nserc-usra-advice/) on the NSERC USRA.
 * Apply for every summer research scholarship such as the REU, DAAD RISE, Caltech SURF, or NSERC USRA even if you do not have the most competitive application and transcript, as the professor you apply with may decide to fund you through a separate grant if your initial funding application is not successful